collective/tutorial.todoapp/docs/chapter_2.rst

 Tests
 =====

 Alright, tests!
-Considered a pain and a nuissance by some but loved by all who do it.
+Considered a pain and a nuisance by some but loved by all who do it.
 If you want your code to be solid and your site to be stable, tests are a great way to get there.